-Parkinson’s Disease Animation
+Parkinson Animation: Parkinson’s Disease Animation in 3D

 At Elara, we care about delivering 3D Animations that are as engaging as they are informative.
 Our team recently developed a 3D Animation focused on Parkinson’s, its symptoms, and various therapeutic options.
 When initially setting out to create such an animation, Elara follows a rigorous production process to create the best narrative we can.
 It takes an impressive amount of coordination, teamwork, and communication to see a 3D Animation through to the end.